fileames/Conditional-Multitask-SP/README.md

 - `configs/single_task.json` file contains the configuration for the single task models. `task` parameter can get *depth* or *segmentation* for different tasks.
 It can be changed for different configuration settings.

-- To train a new multitask network using the Nyuv2 Dataset, run the following code.
+- To train a new single-task network using the Nyuv2 Dataset, run the following code.
 More information on the config file can be found in [config README](https://github.com/fileames/Conditional-Multitask-SP/tree/main/configs).

   ```bash
     python train_nyu_single_task.py --config ./configs/single_task.json